conterra/reactivity/packages/reactivity-core/README.md

 ```

 When a watcher is not cleaned up properly, it will continue to execute (possibly forever).
-This leads to an unnecessary memory consumption and waste of computational power.
+This leads to unintended side effects, unnecessary memory consumption and waste of computational power.

 ### Reactive collections